karlseguin/http.zig/readme.md

 Globs interact similarly poorly with parameters and static path segments.

 Resolving this issue requires keeping a stack (or visiting the routes recursively), in order to back-out of a dead-end and trying a different path.
-This seems like an unnecessarily expensive thing to do, on each request, when, in my opinion, such route hierarchies are quite uncommon.
+This seems like an unnecessarily expensive thing to do, on each request, when, in my opinion, such route hierarchies are uncommon.

 ## CORS
 CORS requests can be satisfied through normal use of routing and response headers.
 However, for common cases, httpz can satisfy CORS requests directly by passing a `cors` object in the configuration.
 By default, the `cors` field is null and httpz will handle CORS request like any other.